bojanzdelar/Supplement-shop/README.md

 # Supplement-shop

- A simple supplement shop built using Vue.js, Flask and MySQL
+A supplement shop built using Bootstrap, Vue.js, Flask and MySQL